-Simon’s safety record wins RoSPA awards16 July 2009
+Simon’s safety record wins RoSPA awards

 The excellent safety record of Simon Storage Ltd (“Simon”) has once again been recognised by the Royal Society for the Prevention of Accidents (RoSPA) in its 2009 Annual Awards.
 Each of Simon’s five UK bulk liquid and gas storage terminals received an award, as well as Simon Management, the company’s facilities management division, and Lewis Tankers, Simon’s specialist road tanker operation.
 Simon’s impressive array of prizes included a Gold Medal, four President’s Awards and two Orders of Distinction.

 The three award categories won by Simon this year are only granted by RoSPA after an organisation has clearly and consistently demonstrated an outstanding record for safety in the work environment over a number of years.
 The Orders of Distinction presented to Simon’s Immingham East and West terminals follow at least 15 consecutive years in which each terminal has won the Gold Award or higher.
 Along with Simon Management, all three North-East Terminals (Seal Sands, Riverside and Tyne) attained the President’s Award after sustained achievement of Gold Awards or higher for at least 10 years.
 Lewis Tankers collected its 5th consecutive Gold Medal.